kammradt/tutorial-express-mongodb/README.md

 > 1. Importing our Express library.
 > 2. Importing the CORs library.
 > 2.1 Now we are saying that only that origin can call and use our API.
-This address would probraly be one of our clients or maybe our Front-end.
+This address would probably be one of our clients or maybe our Front-end.
 > 3. Creating a variable for our app by using the express library.
 > 4. We will use the default port on our real server (`80`) or in development it will `3000`.
 > 5. We will tell the app to use the port (`80` or `3000`), and if everything is OK, we will receive a message in the console.